celestiaorg/docs/docs/developers/blobstream-contracts.md

 ## Verifying Data Inclusion for Fraud Proofs

-A high-level overview of how a fraud-proof based L2 would interact with Blobstream can be found [here](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md).
+A high-level overview of how a fraud-proof based L2 would interact with Blobstream can be found in the [inclusion proofs documentation](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md).

 The `DAVerifier` library is available at `blobstream-contracts/lib/verifier/DAVerifier.sol`, and provides functions to verify the inclusion of individual (or multiple)